soft-eng-practicum/softdev2-resources/content/workshops/jquery/_index.md

 ## Adding Rows to Our Table

 We only have one step left: add the course data to the table.
-To do this, we will use jQuery's `append(content)` method, which takes a string and adds it to the end of our matched element:
+To do this, we will use jQuery's `append(content)` method which takes a string and adds it to the end of our matched element:

 ```js {hl_lines=["3-7"]}
 table = $("#courses");